chimera-rpg/go-meta/README.md

 openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
 ```

-At the moment these files are expected to exist in go-meta directory.
+At the moment these files are expected to exist in `etc/chimera/` directory.